Laura Fuentes

 How to Thicken Stew

-It’s what sets it apart from soup, but if your stew is coming out a little thinner than desired, there are two ways you can thicken it up without messing up the flavor.
+If your chicken stew is coming out a little thinner than desired, there are two ways you can thicken it up without messing up the flavor:

 Thicken it with flour or cornstarch

 In a small bowl, combine corn starch or flour with cold water.
-Whisk until smooth and stir into the soup/stew.
+Whisk until smooth and stir into the stew.
 Heat over medium heat while stirring.
 You’ll see it begin to thicken.

 Thicken it by mashing some of the potatoes

-This method works when you’re stew has potatoes if not, use the first tip.
-Using a large spoon or the back of a ladle, mash a few of the potato pieces and stir it into the broth.
-The mashed potatoes release its starches and thicken the texture of the stew.
+Using a large spoon or the back of a ladle, mash a few of the potato pieces and stir them into the broth.
+The mashed potatoes release their starches and thicken the texture of the stew.

 two large bowls of chicken stew